EPTLLC/brs-xss/LEGAL.md

 **⚖️ REMEMBER: YOUR COMPLIANCE WITH THESE TERMS IS LEGALLY BINDING AND ENFORCEABLE.**

-**🚨 UNAUTHORIZED USE IS ILLEGAL AND WILL BE PROSECUTED TO THE FULL EXTENT OF THE LAW.**
+**UNAUTHORIZED USE IS ILLEGAL AND WILL BE PROSECUTED TO THE FULL EXTENT OF THE LAW.**